Dan E. Carter

 Daniel E. Carter (born September 18, 1967) is an American politician from Connecticut.
 A Republican, he was elected to his first term in the Connecticut House of Representatives in November 2010, representing the state's second district in Bethel, Danbury and Redding.
 Following redistricting, in 2012 Newtown was added to the second district when Carter won a second term.
 He was the Republican Party nominee in the 2016 U.S. Senate election in Connecticut, losing to incumbent Democrat Richard Blumenthal.
+He currently serves as the first selectman of the town of Bethel.

 Early life and education

 Carter is a son of Emery A. Carter and Kathryn Carter of Vandalia, Ohio.
 His mother was a nurse for a local physician.
 His father was a deputy sheriff for Montgomery County.
 Carter has one younger brother, David.

 Carter was active in his community and Boy Scouts as a youth and earned the rank of Eagle Scout.
 He graduated from Vandalia-Butler High School.
 He earned a student Bachelor of Arts degree in political science from Bowling Green State University and a Master of Aeronautical Science degree from Embry-Riddle Aeronautical University.